Socrapop/travelers-map/readme.txt

 = 1.8.0 =

 * Added compatibility with Polylang :
 *   New translations for a post are getting the same marker's informations as original post.
+This might work for WPML too but I can't test without a licence, sorry.
 *   Shortcode is now showing posts of the current language only.
 *   Added plugin setting (when Polylang is activated) to copy all markers from default language posts to their translations (useful if the translations are already created).
 * Code formatting